 On July 11, 2022, the Company entered into a one-year exclusivity period with Nuton.
-The exclusivity was triggered by successfully modelling the Cactus Project and Parks/Salyer Project ore samples and achieving the previously contemplated indicative metallurgical recoveries as outlined in the Nuton Investor Rights Agreement.
+The exclusivity was initiated to model the Cactus Project and Parks/Salyer Project ore samples and achieve the targeted indicative metallurgical recoveries as outlined in the Nuton Investor Rights Agreement.
+Please refer to the Nuton Option Agreement above which contains binding commitments in respect of development of the chalcopyrite ore at the Project.